pleuratpllana/creativehub-kosovo-frontend/README.md

 # CreativeHubKosovo - Frontend Landing Page

-My third project for Creative Hub Kosovo: a responsive landing page built with HTML, CSS, and JavaScript.
+My third project for Creative Hub Kosovo: a responsive landing page for Frontend Academy built with HTML, CSS, and JavaScript.

 ## Features